On-Demand: Common Therapist Mistakes and The Ethics of Owning Them - 5 CEUs

 - "Great teacher and clinician!
 Linda was authentic, vulnerable, and helped me feel at ease and engaged." - JH

-5 Ethics, Core, or Related CE Clock Hours:
+5 Ethics, Core, or Related “Asynchronous” CE Clock Hours Included - Details by License Type Below:

-- Licensed in Canada as a Counselor: This workshop is approved for 5 credit hours through CCPA, event code: 64959939.
+- Counselors Licensed in Canada: This workshop is approved for 5 credit hours through the Canadian Counseling and Psychotherapy Association (CCPA), event code: 64959939.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.